SoftwareQuTech/qoala-mlir/docs/architecture/irs.md

 ## HIR — `qnet`

-In HIR a quantum program is expressed as **value-to-value transformations on `!qnet.qubit` SSA values**.
-There is no explicit memory model: every gate consumes its qubit operand(s) and produces fresh result qubit value(s).
+HIR follows the **Static Single Assignment (SSA) paradigm** for quantum data: every quantum gate takes one or more `!qnet.qubit` values as operands and produces fresh `!qnet.qubit` result values that represent the post-operation state of those qubits.
+The qubit is never mutated in place; it is replaced, at the SSA level, by a new value.
+There is no explicit memory model in HIR.
 Communication and entanglement ops reference remote nodes by symbol (`qnet.remote`).

 ```mlir
 %q1 = qnet.new_qubit : !qnet.qubit